 Our Impact Management System (IMS) outlines our approach to defining, measuring, and communicating the impact of our model.
 The IMS is currently being updated, and we welcome your feedback on this work.
 Click here to learn more.

 Research & impact reports

-Take a closer look at how Fair Trade is improving livelihoods and the environment in key product categories and regions.
+Take a closer look at how Fair Trade USA is improving livelihoods and the environment in key product categories and regions.